vadis-project/sv-ident/data/train/README.md

 ```
 sentence:       Textual instance, which may contain a variable mention.
 is_variable:    Label, whether the textual instance contains a variable mention (1) or not (0).
+This column can be used for Task 1 (Variable Detection).
 variable:       Variables (separated by a comma ";") that are mentioned in the textual instance.
+This column can be used for Task 2 (Variable Disambiguation).
 research_data:  Research data IDs (separated by a ";") that are relevant for each instance (and in general for each "doc_id").
 doc_id:         ID of the source document.
 Each document is written in one language (either English or German).
 uuid:           Unique ID of the instance in uuid4 format.